RobertK0/cyberbase-frontend-test-react/README.md

 # cyberbase-frontend-test-react
-An interview project remade using React
+An interview project remade using React.

 Assignment itself can be found in the _assignment.pdf_ file.